FINNGEN/autoreporting/README.md

 Currently, steps 1,3 and 4 are operational.

 __NOTE: currently, only files which are in build 38 are supported.
 This concerns all of the input files__
-__NOTE: currently, LD comparison between summary stats and gws variants does not work.__

 ## Dependencies